 In this Privacy Notice, we, Verisure Services (UK) Ltd. (or Verisure) inform you about the processing of personal data when using our website, our app and our products.
 The protection of personal data is important to us.
 We are committed to protecting your data and treating it in accordance with data protection laws.
 Please read our privacy notice carefully.
 It contains important information about how we receive and use your personal information.

-You can use this Privacy notice print or save by using the usual functionality of your browser.
+You can print or save this Privacy Notice by using the usual functionality of your browser.

 The entity and persons responsible for processing your personal data when visiting this website, the app and the use of our products within the meaning of the EU General Data Protection Regulation (GDPR) can be reached here:

 Newcastle Upon Tyne

 For any questions related to data protection related to our products and services, the use of our website or app, you can also contact our Data Protection Officer, who can be reached any time at the above postal address as well as at the previously provided e-mail address.

 Personal data is information relating to an identified or identifiable person.
 This mainly includes information that makes it possible to draw conclusions about your identity, such as your name, telephone number, address or e-mail address.
 Please note that statistical data that we collect when you visit our website cannot be associated with you and is not covered by the definition of the personal data.

 The personal data we collect about you are personal data you provide us with when you contact us, request a quote, make enquiries, visit our website, enter into an agreement with us, complete our survey or use our services.
 Such personal data may be, for example, contact details, login details, order and payment details, prior purchases as well as information about how you use our services.
 In some instances, we also collect personal data about you from other sources such as our third-party partners, as we further set out in this Privacy Notice.

 Additional information you provide in your communications with us.